oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/max_concurrency/README.md

 ### Identifying the Correct `max_concurrency` Factor
 Generally, increasing the maximum concurrency allowed for a loop through the use of the `max_concurrency` attribute increases the throughput of that loop at the cost of increased memory resource use.
 Additionally, in nearly all cases, there is a point at which increasing the maximum concurrency does not have any further effect on the throughput of the loop, as the maximum exploitable concurrency of that loop has been achieved.

-The correct `max_concurrency` factor for a loop depends on your design's goals, the criticality of the loop in question, and its impact on your design's overall throughput.
+The correct `max_concurrency` factor for a loop depends on your goals for the design, the criticality of the loop in question, and its impact on your design's overall throughput.
 A typical design flow may be to:
 1. Experiment with different values of `max_concurrency`.
 2. Observe what impact the values have on the overall throughput and memory use of your design.
 3. Choose the appropriate value that allows you to achieve your desired throughput and area goals.